Technology Requirements & Support

 After that, you need the right software.

 - A major web browser.
 Your browser is your gateway to the Internet.
-Common web browsers are Google Chrome, Apple Safari and Mozilla Firefox.
-So far we’ve found that Firefox is the most friendly towards our major systems; we do NOT recommend using Internet Explorer.
+We recommend Google Chrome or Mozilla Firefox.
+We do NOT recommend using Internet Explorer or Edge.

 - A productivity suite.
 You’ll use these apps to create most of your assignments.
 Two common productivity suites are Microsoft Office (Word, Excel and PowerPoint) and Apple iWork (Pages, Numbers and Keynote).
 For free options, check out OpenOffice.org and LibreOffice.org.
 Google Docs, Sheets and Slides are also useful, but are not sufficient alone, because students need to upload actual files to submit assignments.

 - Recent updates.
 Computer software updates usually include handy bug fixes and security updates that improve your experience and protect your data.
-Check regularly to make sure you’re using the latest available operating system, up-to-date anti-virus software (for PCs), the newest version of your web browser, etc.
+Ensure that automatic updates are enabled on your operating system, browser(s), and anti-virus software.

 For live classes, you need a web cam and trusty mic or headset.